Dragon Anatomy and Physiology

 Diagram 1.
 The scientific classification of birds.

 Birds are part of the Animalia Kingdom and the Chordata phylum, which refers to vertebrates and a few closely related invertebrate species.
 The class Aves has two superorders with twenty-nine orders.
-Across these orders, there are 10,000 species and 22,000 subspecies.2
+Across these orders, there are ten thousand species and twenty-two thousand subspecies.
+[2]

-There are many highly-adapted avian species across the world.
-Some, like the Arctic Skua (Stercorarius parasiticus), live in the harsh climates of the polar regions, spanning from Alaska to Siberia and as far south as Scotland; some live off the southern coasts of Australia, South America, and southern Africa.3 Other avian species, like the Torrent Duck (Merganetta armata), have webbed feet to hunt in water and live on land, as all the members of the Anatidae family, including ducks, geese, and swans.4
+There are many highly adapted avian species across the world.
+Some, like the Arctic Skua (Stercorarius parasiticus), live in the harsh climate of the polar regions, spanning from Alaska to Siberia and as far south as Scotland; some live off the southern coasts of Australia, South America, and southern Africa.
+[3] Other avian species, like the Torrent Duck (Merganetta armata), have webbed feet to hunt in water and live on land.
+[4]

 General Description of Size

-Avian species vary in size, the smallest bird being the bee hummingbird at 5.7 cm (2.24 in) and the heaviest, tallest bird being the ostrich at the maximum weight of 156 kg (345 lbs) and maximum height of 2.7 m (9 ft).
-The bird with the largest wingspan is the wandering albatross, with a maximum of wingspan of 3.63 m (11 ft 11 in).1
+Avian species vary in size, the smallest bird being the bee hummingbird (Mellisuga helenae) at 5.7 cm (2.24 in) and the heaviest, tallest bird being the ostrich (Struthio camelus) with the maximum weight of 156 kg (345 lbs.) and maximum height of 2.7 m (9 ft.).
+The bird with the largest wingspan is the wandering albatross (Diomedea exulans), with a maximum of wingspan of 3.63 m (11 ft.
+11 in.).
+[1]

 Survey of Avian Biology